Calumet and Hecla Mining Company: History

 By 1897, the Calumet and Hecla's Red Jacket shaft had reached a vertical depth of 4,900 ft, making it the deepest mine in the world.
 The neighboring Tamarack mine became the world's deepest mine for some years; it was bought by Calumet and Hecla, and became part of the Calumet and Hecla system.
 The Tamarack/Calumet and Hecla remained the world's deepest mine until about 1915, when its vertical depth of 5,500 ft was exceeded by the 5,824 ft depth of the Morro Velho gold mine in Brazil.

 Annual copper production from the mines peaked in 1906 at 100 million pounds (45,000 metric tons), then declined to 67 million pounds (30,000 metric tons) by 1912 in response to lower prices.
 Output dropped to 46 million pounds (21,000 metric tons) of refined copper in the strike year of 1913, but rebounded due to high copper prices during World War I to 77 million pounds (35,000 metric tons) in 1917.
 The boost in production was attained partly by purchase of the Tamarack Mining Company in 1917.
 Copper prices fell drastically after the war, and in 1921 copper production fell to 15 million pounds (6,800 metric tons) as the company shut the Osceola (amygdaloid) mine in 1920, and shut down mining on the Calumet conglomerate in April 1921.

 Copper production rebounded in 1922, and rose steadily through the 1920s.
 Calumet and Hecla grew in the 1920s by buying and merging with neighboring copper mines.
-In 1923, Calumet and Hecla merged with the Ahmeek, Allouez, and Centennial mining companies.
+In 1923, Calumet and Hecla merged with the Ahmeek, Allouez, Osceola, and Centennial mining companies.
 The combined entity was renamed the Calumet and Hecla Consolidated Copper Company.
-The merged company essentially controlled all the operating copper mines north of Hancock, Michigan.
+From 1923 through WWII, the company was the region's leading copper producer.

 The company had always disposed of the mill tailings (locally called stamp sands) in lakes adjacent to the mills, but about 1900 began investigating methods to recover the copper remaining in the waste tailings.
 Beginning in 1915, Calumet and Hecla began reprocessing the stamp sands at Lake Linden, using a finer grind and ammonia leaching.
 Once the process proved profitable, the Tamarack mill also began reprocessing tailings.
 Through 1949, the company had recovered 535 million pounds (243,000 metric tons) of copper by reprocessing tailings.
 One of the dredges used, Calumet and Hecla Dredge Number One, is currently sunk in shallow water in Torch Lake.

-By 1902, Calumet and Hecla had 5,000 employees, and the towns of Calumet (then named Red Jacket), Laurium, and Lake Linden were virtual company towns.
-The mining superintendents (called "captains") were traditionally Cornishmen; the workers were Finns, Poles, Italians, Irish, and other immigrant nationalities.
+By 1890, most of the population in Copper Country lived near C&H in neighborhoods of company housing, with mercantile development.
+This included the villages of Red Jacket and Laurium.
+Red Jacket village had 3073 residents, while Calumet Township had 12,529.